Jodie Foster: 1970s: Taxi Driver and teenage stardom

-As Foster grew, her mother wanted photos to reflect Foster's ability to take on adult roles so she arranged for Emilio Lari to do a partially nude photoshoot.
+As Foster grew, her mother wanted photos to reflect Foster's ability to take on adult roles, so she arranged for Emilio Lari to do a partially nude photoshoot.
 The photoshoot was taken at a rented estate in Los Angeles, with Foster's mother and Lari's wife on set.
-Estimates of the year of the photoshoot range between 1975 to 1979, when Foster was between the age of 13 to 16.
+Estimates of the year of the photoshoot range between 1975 and 1979, when Foster was between 13 and 16.
 After her breakthrough year, Foster spent nine months living in France, where she starred in Moi, fleur bleue (1977) and recorded several songs for its soundtrack.
-Her other films released in 1977 were the Italian comedy Casotto (1977), and the Disney heist film Candleshoe (1977), which was filmed in England and co-starred veteran actors David Niven and Helen Hayes.
-After its release, Foster did not appear in any new releases until 1980, the year she turned eighteen.
-In 1980, Foster gained positive notices for her performances in the independent films Foxes and Carny (1980).
+Her other films released in 1977 were the Italian comedy Casotto and the Disney heist film Candleshoe, which was filmed in England and co-starred David Niven and Helen Hayes.
+After its release, Foster did not appear in any new releases until 1980, the year she turned 18.